emert117/DummyFiles/README.md

 # DummyFiles
 Generate dummy files of any size and any type on every platform (Windows/Linux/Mac)

+Fill your harddrive with dummy files to make harder to recover your deleted files.

 A Node.js application

 ## Installation